Environmental Monitor Testing Tools and Methods

 Simulation Tools

-As you can see now testing an environment monitoring product involves multiple elements and technologies such as interface, storage, data integrity and mobile app or web application notification.
-It will be very hard to find a single tool or simulator to do complete testing, but there are tools available to simulate and test these stages individually.
-Few of the tools are listed below
+As you can see, environmental monitor testing involves multiple elements and technologies — interface, storage, data integrity, and mobile app or web application notification.
+It is very hard to find a single tool to do complete testing, but tools are available to simulate and test these stages individually.
+An automated test bench for embedded devices such as TestBot can cover many of these stages within a single platform, making environmental monitor testing more efficient.
+Few of the tools are listed below:

 Tool SPI I2C ADC UART RS232 RS485 Browser Mobile App Hardware LED's PWM